Toxicology leaves Winehouse death riddle unsolved

 Addiction experts and toxicologists said the information released Tuesday did little to solve the riddle of Winehouse's death.
 While the cause could become clearer at a full inquest to be held on October 26, even then it could be assessed as "undetermined."

-"Combinations of perfectly legal substances can be lethal," said Jeremy Clitherow, a community pharmacist based in Liverpool, northern England, who specialises in addiction.
+"Combinations of perfectly legal substances can be lethal," said Jeremy Clitherow, a community pharmacist based in Liverpool, northern England, who specializes in addiction.

 "You would have to look at the wording (of the toxicology report).
 You'd have to see the report rather than the paraphrased version.
 We can't speculate."